cloudmesh-community/fa18-523-73/paper/paper.md

 ---

-Keywords: Big data, healthcare, healthcare informatics, unstructured data.
+Keywords: healthcare

 ---

 ## Abstract

-The research paper aims to establish the application of Big Data in the analysis, interpretation, and storage of medical records in the healthcare system.
+This paper aims to establish the application of Big Data in the analysis, interpretation, and storage of medical records in the healthcare system.
 Big Data is used in the analysis of healthcare informatics, which consists of complex data sets that are hard to store, resolve, organize,